chickens2/pony-comic-generator/README.md

 1. Copy irc text.
 Lines should be formatted like

-"<Username> Comments are here"
+<Username> Comments are here

 or

-"* Username does a thing"
+* Username does a thing

+(github messes these up view in text editor to see)

 2. Run generateComic.py